-25 4 Discussion and Conclusion
+10 4 Discussion and Conclusion

-Surface pressure and friction torque anomaly maps for the last two months before each extreme AAM/LOD peak (Fig. 3) and a time-latitude plot of frictional stress during the last event (Fig. S1) suggest that the 2015-16 positive friction torque arises from three zones: in the NE Pacific between latitudes of 0 and 40°N, in the EE Pacific off Peru, and in the SE Pacific between 40° S and 60° S, showing rough symmetry about an enhanced (boreal winter) Hadley-type circulation in the East-
+Surface pressure and friction torque anomaly maps for the last two months before each extreme AAM/LOD peak (Fig. 3) suggest that the 2015-16 positive friction torque arises from three zones: in the NE Pacific between latitudes of 0 and 40°N, in the EE Pacific off Peru, and in the SE Pacific between 40°S and 60°S, showing rough symmetry about an enhanced (boreal winter) Hadley-type circulation in the East-Central Pacific.
+The positive (LOD-lengthening) EE Pacific contribution to the

-30 Central Pacific.
-The positive (LOD-lengthening) EE Pacific contribution to the friction torque can be understood in the context of a CP event in which the ENSO-driven convection is displaced towards the central Pacific; the incoming winds that supply the convection are westward in the EE Pacific.
+- 15 friction torque can be understood in the context of a CP event in which the ENSO-driven convection is displaced towards the central Pacific; the incoming winds that supply the convection are westward in the EE Pacific.
 From the momentum point of view, this convection also strengthens the Hadley circulation and the subtropical jets that carry the bulk of the AAM signal.
-The SE Pacific positive torque contribution results from a strengthening of the extratropical South Pacific anticyclone similar to that documented in November 2009 during a CP event (Lee et al., 2010), with the NE Pacific positive contribution stemming from a similar high pressure response in the subtropical winter hemisphere.
+The SE Pacific positive torque contribution results from a strengthening of the extratropical South Pacific anticyclone similar to that documented in November 2009 during a CP event (Lee et al., 2010), with the NE Pacific positive contribution stemming from a - 20 similar high pressure response in the subtropical winter hemisphere.
 Note, however, that the weaker 2009-10 CP event, which lacked the NE Pacific circulation center found during the extreme 2015-16 episode, did not produce a significant anomaly in AAM or LOD.

-- The three extreme ENSO events of 1982-83, 1997-98, and 2015-16 were of comparable strengths expressed through both SST and subsurface indices (L'Heureux et al., 2017).
-The latest was, however, of a different nature, as a mixed EP/CP event, as opposed to the other two pure EP events (Paek et al., 2017; Palmeiro et al., 2017).
+The three extreme ENSO events of 1982-83, 1997-98, and 2015-16 were of comparable strengths expressed through an SST index.
+The latest was, however, of a different nature, as a mixed EP/CP event, as opposed to the other two pure EP events

+- 25 (Paek et al., 2017; Palmeiro et al., 2017).
 All three events produced anomalous excursions of the Earth's LOD between 0.76 ms (1997-98) and 0.91 ms (1982-83), the amplitude of the 2015-16 (0.81 ms) excursion being intermediate.
-We showed that, though the 1982-83 and 1997-98 LOD anomalies were driven by the mountain - 10 torque, as expected with pure EP events, the LOD excitation mechanism of the mixed EP/CP 2015-16 event was different.
-The weaker mountain torque was compensated by a positive friction torque acting in the Eastern Pacific, both in an absolute sense and relative to the frictional torques prevailing there during the earlier EP events.
-The 2015-16 event, unique for its nature and intensity among the ENSO events recorded for the last four decades, thus contradicts the existing paradigm that mountain torques cause the Earth rotation response for extreme El Niño events. - For mixed or CP events, increasing in frequency and strength since the turn of the century (Wang and Cai, 2013), friction torques arising form tropical and extratropical centers of action can make a significant contribution to the positive LOD anomalies, thereby compensating for the less efficient CP mountain torque coupling (de Viron and Dickey, 2014) and maintaining the capability for a robust rotational response to this new 'flavor' of event.
-Interestingly, enhanced easterlies (or positive friction; England et al., 2014), more and stronger CP events (Lee and McPhaden, 2010; - 20 Paek et al., 2017), and the global warming hiatus (Douville et al., 2015; Song et al., 2016) have coincided in the early 21st century; the chain of causality among these events, however, is far from clear.
+We showed that, though the 1982-83 and 1997-98 LOD anomalies were driven by the mountain torque, as expected with pure EP events, the LOD excitation mechanism of the mixed EP/CP 2015-16 event was different.
+The weaker mountain torque was compensated by a positive friction torque acting in the Eastern Pacific, both in an absolute sense and relative to the frictional torques prevailing - 30 there during the earlier EP events.
+The 2015-16 event, unique for its nature and intensity among the ENSO events recorded for the last four decades, thus contradicts the dominant paradigm that mountain torques cause the Earth rotation response for extreme El Niño events.

 These three extreme events also exemplify the complex relation between the ENSO strength and the atmospheric response (AAM and torques) that leads to variations in the Earth's rotation rate.
-The dominant factor is the position and the depth of the ENSO pressure dipole that can significantly strengthen or weaken the mountain torques exerted by the atmosphere on the

-25 Andes and the Rockies.
+The dominant factor is the position and the depth of the ENSO pressure dipole that can significantly strengthen or weaken the mountain torques exerted by the atmosphere on the Andes and the Rockies.
 Nevertheless, the factors governing teleconnections between tropical Pacific SST anomalies and the globally-distributed pressure/wind response, which are still being actively investigated (e.g., Ji et al., 2016) may play a critical role in determining the relative rotational signatures of the events.